zbyju/obsidian/3. Complex notes/Databases/CAP, ACID, BASE.md

 - AP
 	- Availability + Partition tolerance = when there is a breakdown all nodes remain available but those that are inconsistent might return older data.
 	- Cassandra, RiakKV, DynamoDB
+## Vertical scaling
+We add computing power.
+It might get expensive to scale like this.
+Good for strong consistency.
+##### Pros:
+- Simple
+- No need to deal with distributed systems
+- Consistency
+##### Cons:
+- Might get really pricy
+- Vendor lock-in
+- Cannot be applied indefinitely
+## Horizontal scaling

 #CAP
 #ACID